ihp-lab/LibreFace/README.md

 ## Introduction

 This is the official implementation of our WACV 2024 Application Track paper: LibreFace: An Open-Source Toolkit for Deep Facial Expression Analysis.
+The recent update (May 2026) incorporates the code and checkpoints for our FG 2026 paper "LibreFace 2.0: A Generalizable Facial Expression Analysis Toolkit Leveraging Synthetic Data".
 LibreFace is an open-source and comprehensive toolkit for accurate and real-time facial expression analysis with both CPU-only and GPU-acceleration versions.
 LibreFace eliminates the gap between cutting-edge research and an easy and free-to-use non-commercial toolbox.
-We propose to adaptively pre-train the vision encoders with various face datasets and then distillate them to a lightweight ResNet-18 model in a feature-wise matching manner.
-LibreFace2 additionally supports gaze estimation using a MediaPipe landmark-based MLP pipeline.We conduct extensive experiments of pre-training and distillation to demonstrate that our proposed pipeline achieves comparable results to state-of-the-art works while maintaining real-time efficiency.
+We propose to adaptively pre-train the vision encoders with various face datasets and then distillate them to a lightweight ResNet-18 and RepVGG models in a feature-wise matching manner.
+LibreFace 2.0 additionally supports gaze estimation using a MediaPipe landmark-based MLP pipeline.
+We conduct extensive experiments of pre-training and distillation to demonstrate that our proposed pipeline achieves comparable results to state-of-the-art works while maintaining real-time efficiency.
 LibreFace system supports cross-platform running, and the code is open-sourced in C# (model inference and checkpoints) and Python (model training, inference, and checkpoints).

 <p align="center">
   <img src="https://github.com/ihp-lab/LibreFace/blob/main/media/System.png" width="350px" />